 - Convergence – green light for trend

-As an example, on the GBPUSD we have recently had a major reversal.
-The Strike Trend indicator was able to catch this pretty quickly and those looking for longer term trades would be in GREAT shape to short the market for several hundred pips after defining the trend change.
+As an example, on the GBPUSD we have seen a major reversal.
+The Strike Trend indicator was able to catch this pretty quickly and those looking for longer-term trades would be in GREAT shape to short the market for several hundred pips after defining the trend change.

-This is an easy way to spot potential turn-arounds in the market.
+This is an easy way to spot potential turn-around in the market.

-By combining all of these tips, we think you can really enhance your ability to analyze reversals in the market and take advantage of them effectively.
+By combining all of these tips, we think you can really enhance your ability to analyze trend reversals in the market and take advantage of them effectively by using support and resistance, chart patterns, break of trendlines, divergence, or change of our trend indicator.

 Latest posts by admin (see all)